10 Sales Phrases That Undermine Professional Sales Pitches

 How to improve the sales experience?

-• Responds or gives information in a timely manner (51%)
+• Responds efficiently information (51%)

 • Provides a range of options even beyond the business offering (49%)